alex-jobfinder/generate-ads-data/README.md

 # 🚀 Netflix Ads Data Generation Platform

 A comprehensive, production-ready platform for generating realistic Netflix ads data using modern Python technologies.
-Built with a centralized registry pattern for maintainability and extensibility.
+Built with a centralized registry pattern for maintainability and extensibility, featuring an efficient performance generation system with zero code duplication.

 ## ✨ **Key Features**